fxm90/dev-notes/README.md

 Source: [Coding Guidelines for Cocoa](https://apple.co/2PPywfa)

-Now we can create the new notification.
-We do this by extending the corresponding class:
+We create the new notification by extending the corresponding class:

 ```swift
 extension Notification.Name {